Kurento/kurento/source/dev/testing.rst

          return Arrays.asList(new Object[][] { { test } });
       }

    - Using a JSON file.
-KTF allows to setup tests scenarios based on a custom customizable JSON notation.
-In these JSON files, several test executions can be setup.
-For each execution, the browser scope can be chosen.
+KTF allows to describe tests scenarios based on JSON notation.
+For each execution defined in these JSON files, the browser scope can be chosen.
 For example, the following example shows a test scenario in which two executions are defined.
 First execution defines two local browsers (identified as peer1 and peer2), Chrome and Firefox respectively.
 The second execution defines also two browsers, but this time browsers are located in the cloud infrastructure provided by Saucelabs.

    .. code-block:: json